MaterializeInc/materialize/doc/user/content/integrations/websocket-api.md

 #### Simple

-The message payload is a JSON object containing a key, `query`, which specifies the SQL string to execute. `query` may contain multiple SQL statements separated by semicolons.
+The message payload is a JSON object containing a key, `query`, which specifies the SQL string to execute.
+`query` may contain multiple SQL statements separated by semicolons.
+`max_rows` is an optional number that will limit the number of rows returned for each statement.

 ```json
 {